mariusmuntoiu/minikube-ansible-todo-app/README.md

 Now let's break down the Ansible Playbook

+**We are assuming that the target virtual machine only has a basic Linux installation.
+Packages that are specific to the deployment of this application are not already available and must be installed.**

-This Ansible playbook sets up Minikube, Docker, and deploys a Todo Application on a VM.
-The detailed breakdown of each task is as follows:
+This Ansible playbook sets up Minikube, Docker, installs essential libraries/dependencies and deploys a Todo Application on to a target Virtual Machine.

 **1. Ensure software-properties-common is installed:**